Thousand Oaks Wildfire Lawyers

 Common Causes Behind Wildfires

 A single spark can reduce hundreds of acres to ashes.
 Behind every wildfire lies a chain of events that ignite and fuel the flames.
-At Arash Law, our Thousand Oaks wildfire attorneys are dedicated to uncovering these causes to hold negligent parties accountable and secure justice for those affected.
+At Arash Law, our Thousand Oaks wildfire attorneys are dedicated to identifying these causes to pinpoint the potentially negligent parties you may be able to pursue compensation from.

 With California’s wildfire season now a year-round threat, understanding the factors that contribute to these disasters is more important than ever.
 Here are some of them:

-- Human Negligence — About 85% of wildfires in the United States are caused by humans.
+• Human Negligence — About 85% of wildfires in the United States are caused by humans.
 A significant portion of these fires can be linked to the improper management of energy and utility companies.
 Additionally, unattended outdoor fires, irresponsible cigarette butt disposal, and arson can all unleash uncontrollable infernos.
-These preventable actions turn moments of thoughtlessness or malice into disasters that leave families homeless, landscapes scarred, and lives forever changed.
+These preventable actions have the potential to turn moments of thoughtlessness or malice into disasters that leave families homeless, landscapes scarred, and lives forever changed.

 Free Consultation